 Jane Pascoe has shown her work at the Royal Academy, Parkin Fine Art and the Mall Galleries.
 She has work in the Permanent Collection of the RWA as well as in the collection of the Cheltenham & Gloucester Building Society at their Cheltenham Headquarters.

-Commenting on key influences she notes: 'The principal subject of my work is still-life.
+Commenting on key influences she noted: 'The principal subject of my work is still-life.
 Drawn from my surroundings especially the family house, the old rectory.
 My parents had an extensive and eclectic collection of antiques and interesting objects many of which, such as oil lamps, mirrors and ceramics occur frequently in my work…my father Ernest Pascoe was a major influence also the fauve painters particularly Derain and Vlaminck.
 The constructions of Picasso and the still lives by Juan Gris and Georges Braque and the still life paintings by Ben Nicholson are also significant.

 'My own constructed reliefs are always painted.
 I apply several differently coloured layers to the shapes and then rub down the surface to achieve a smooth layer where the different colours are allowed to shoe through in areas.

 'Another major influence is the linear quality of Egyptian Art.
 I have also been influenced by the linear and non representational qualities of Islamic art and the curvilinear aspects of Art Nouveau.'